JetBrains/Qodana/topics/qodana-yaml.md

 You can specify that the files in a certain directory are not analyzed.
 This can be done on a per-inspection basis or for all inspections at once.
 To exclude all paths in a project from the inspection scope, omit the `paths` node.

+<note>Starting from version 2022.3, Qodana reads `.gitignore` files of your project and defines the files and folders
+to be ignored during inspections.</note>

 #### Example
 {id="exclude-example"}